msdale/readme-generator/README.md

 ## Description

-  The README.md generator is a node.js (command-line) application that aids in the creation of a well constructed README.md file, lending to the usefulness and comprehension of the github repository the README.md file represents.
-The generator application is contained in the index.js (node js) file which can be executed individually (as long as executable permissions are granted), or used as the first argument following the 'node' command on the command line.
+  The README.md generator is a node.js (command-line) application that aids in the creation of a well constructed README.md file.
+This lends to useful comprehension of the github repository the README.md file represents.
+The generator application is contained in the index.js file which can be executed individually if it has executable permissions granted, or used as the first argument following the 'node' command on the command line.
 There is a single option that the application itself can utilize, and that is the '-c <filePathname>' option, used to identify a pre-existing JSON configuration file that has all the parameters necessary to generate a README.md file.
 Without the '-c' option activated, the application will prompt the user for all parameter values required to generate the README.md file result.
-If the '-c' option is used or not the final output will be a sub-directory named 'dist' which contains the generated README.md file, a file named readme-params.json which can be used with the '-c' option to regenerate the same READEME.md file, and all the images and text files needed to fill out the README.md contents.
-Note; the resulting output is housed in the 'dist' sub-directory (created if missing), and is designed to be used to initialize a new (empty) git repository with the prefunctary README.md initialization; the starting point of building a new github repository.
+If the '-c' option is used, or not, the final output will be a sub-directory named 'dist' which contains these artifacts; (1) the generated README.md file, (2) a file named readme-params.json which can be used with the '-c' option to regenerate the same READEME.md file, and (3) all the images and text files used to fill out the README.md content through links in the README.md file.
+Note; the resulting output is housed in the 'dist' sub-directory (created if missing), and is designed to be used to initialize a new (empty) git repository with a prefunctary README.md initialization; the starting point for building a new github repository.
+It is expected that the final version of the README.md file will an edited version of this initialization.